orthanc-mirrors/orthanc-book/Sphinx/source/users/configuration.rst

     }

 It's also a very good practice to split your configuration files per topic.
-In exemple, have a ``dicom.json`` for everything that is related to DICOM, a ``http.json`` for all HTTP related configurations, one file per plugin...
+In example, have a ``dicom.json`` for everything that is related to DICOM, a ``http.json`` for all HTTP related configurations, one file per plugin...
 This is how the configuration files are provided with the Windows Installer.